Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cons

-2. Kitty City Premium Scratching Post – Best Value
+2. Kitty City Premium Scratching Post – Budget Buy

 Kitty City Premium Scratching Post

-The Kitty City Premium Scratching Post is our pick as the best scratching post for large cats for the money.
+The Kitty City Premium Scratching Post is our budget buy pick for the best scratching post for large cats.
 It features a neutral color, so it will look good in any environment.
 It has a large 17-inch base that will hold the post in place while your cat uses it, and it stands 32-inches tall, so it will work for large cats as well as small ones.
 A small hanging toy contains a bell and will help attract your cat to the post so it can get used to using it.
 It’s easy to assemble, and we had it up in only a few minutes.

 The problem we had with the Kitty City post is that if your cats use it a lot, it won’t last very long.
 Our cats were able to scratch through the covering in just a few months.
 It also has a slight odor that takes a while to go away.